FAAA voices reservations on extending performance test to retirement products

 “We are also conscious that this needs to be done carefully as there may be reasons for clients to remain in underperforming products, such as tax reasons, the cost to move and proximity to retirement.”

-Last month, the government launched a consultation to look into design options of the annual superannuation performance test, observing there is evidence that “the test may be influencing investment decisions to the detriment of member outcomes, including discouraging investment in asset classes that may otherwise be in the best financial interests of members”.
+Last month, the government launched a consultation to look into design options for the annual superannuation performance test, observing there is evidence that “the test may be influencing investment decisions to the detriment of member outcomes, including discouraging investment in asset classes that may otherwise be in the best financial interests of members”.

 Treasurer Jim Chalmers said the consultation was aimed at ensuring super funds are able to invest in ways that deliver the best possible returns for members and is not the government “directing super investment”.